What to Wear & What to Pack for Iceland in Summer (+FREE Printable Packing List)

 Layers of short- and long-sleeved shirts and sweaters

-The weather changes quickly and often, so layers are key when dressing for Iceland!
+The weather changes quickly and often, so always think layers when packing for Iceland!
 Ask any local, and they’ll tell you that layering is the best way to handle Iceland’s unpredictable weather.

 Ideally, you should have 3–4 layers to add or remove as needed.
 In summer, that means: